St Chad's, Burton upon Trent

 St Chad's Church is an Anglican church on Hunter Street in Burton upon Trent, Staffordshire, England.
 It is in the diocese of Lichfield and the advowson is vested in the bishop.
 In 1979 the church was registered as a Grade I listed building.

 History

-It was a gift to the town by Michael Bass, 1st Baron Burton at a cost of £38,000.
+The church was a gift to the town by Michael Bass, 1st Baron Burton at a cost of £38,000.
 The architect was George Frederick Bodley but he died before the church was completed and it was finished by his partner Cecil Greenwood Hare.
 Work started in 1905 and the church dedication to Saint Chad of Mercia took place in 1910.

 The building

 The church was designed in the Decorated style and built of red Hollington stone.
 The building includes a polygonal vestry and a detached north-west tower linked to the body of the church by a vaulted passage.
 There is a fine Bodley reredos in the north chapel.

 It has been described by Nikolaus Pevsner as "the finest building by far in Burton-on-Trent" and in the listing text as "one of Bodley's best later works".